Traktor: Functionality

-Variations of Traktor
+Discontinued variations of Traktor

-Native Instruments also offers lower-priced version of the Traktor software, known as Traktor Duo.
-Duo features only 2 virtual decks (compared to the 4 available in the regular version), a single 3-band EQ for each channel, and six effects.
+Native Instruments previously offered a lower-priced version of the Traktor software, known as Traktor Duo.
+Duo featured only 2 virtual decks (compared to the 4 available in the regular version), a single 3-band EQ for each channel, and six effects.

 The company have also released Traktor Scratch Pro and Traktor Scratch Duo, which contain the same respective features as their standalone counterparts, along with additional Digital Vinyl System (DVS) functionality, allowing control for timecoded CDs & vinyl.

-The entry-level version of the software is known as Traktor LE.
+The entry-level version of the software was known as Traktor LE.
 It is sometimes bundled with third-party DJ controllers.

-A version of Traktor is also available for iOS smartphone & tablet devices.
+A version of Traktor was also available for iOS smartphone & tablet devices.
 It is known as Traktor DJ.

 On August 17, 2010, Native Instruments also released Traktor Pro S4, a new version of the software specialized for their new Traktor Kontrol S4 hardware.

 Traktor controllers

 Traktor software can be controlled via hardware MIDI controllers.
 Native Instruments offers several controllers and mixers designed specifically for control of Traktor software: